If You're Reading This, you have nothing better to do

 It's comedy gold, people!
 Name any unsuccessful attempt at looking like a quarterback you can think of: the aforementioned Sandler (THE LONGEST YARD), Charlton Heston (NUMBER ONE), even Alan Alda as George Plimpton in PAPER LION.
 Conrad provides more laughs than any of them without even trying.
-To be fair, he was by far the oldest of the bunch, 59 at the time of filming.
-(According to court documents from his 2003 trial).
+To be fair, he was far older--59 when GLORY DAYS was filmed, according to court documents from his 2003 trial).

 Acting, directing, producing.
 About the only thing Conrad didn’t do in this one was go out for the track team and avenge his Battle of the Network Stars loss to Gabe Kaplan, but I guess you can't have everything.Still, GLORY DAYS is highly recommended for those of you who love finding humor in unlikely places.